awslabs/sagemaker-debugger/docs/xgboost/README.md

 You can monitor the job by using [rules](../rules/README.md).
-For example, you can monitor if the metrics such as `train-rmse` or `validation-rmse` in the `metric` collection stopped decreasing by doing the following:
+For example, you can monitor if the metrics such as `train-rmse` or `validation-rmse` in the `metrics` collection stopped decreasing by doing the following:

 ```
 python3 -m tornasole.rules.rule_invoker --trial-dir ~/tornasole-testing/basic-demo/trial-one --rule-name LossNotDecreasing --use_loss_collection False --collection_names 'metric'